harshaltupe12/harshaltupe12/README.md

 - 👋 Hi, I’m @harshaltupe12
 - 👀 I’m interested in Coding💞️
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently Pass-out Diploma In Computer
 - 📫 How to reach me harshaltupe12@gmail.com

 <!---